TotalAV vs. Kaspersky 2025: A Head-to-Head Comparison

 Why avoid Kaspersky?

 Although Kaspersky may be a decent antivirus, we can’t recommend it and do suggest you avoid Kaspersky.
-Government agencies aren’t allowed to use this software due to the potential national security threat.
-It also collects too much data to make us feel comfortable.
+Government agencies are prohibited from using this software due to its potential national security threat, and it is now banned in the U.S. Additionally, the software collects excessive data, making users feel uncomfortable.

 Can I trust TotalAV?